java-tejaswini/sample-hackathon/improve-performance/Readme.md

 As you work through the challenge you may ask the GenAI tools to keep optimising a number of times - at each point keep a record of how long the process takes so that you can be sure each optimisation is a genuine improvement on the last.

 ## Objectives
-Using Skill Analyze the code and:
+* The Skill should Analyze the code
-    Identify performance bottlenecks
+* The SKill should identify performance bottlenecks
-    Explain why they impact performance
+* The Skill should explain why they impact performance
-    Suggest optimized implementation
+* The should suggest optimized implementation
-    Estimate performance improvements
+* The skill should estimate performance improvements

 ## Constraints
 * Do NOT change the functionality (must still return prime numbers)
 * Do NOT reduce the prime size (must remain 2000-bit)
 * Focus on performance, not style
 * Be specific—avoid generic suggestions like “optimize loop”

 ## Expected output format
 * The skill should return structured like: